Desekeye/alx-low_level_programming/0x03-debugging/README.md

 0x03.
-C - Debugging, all about bugs and debugging.
-'Lets-do-this'
+C - Debugging. bugs, bugs lets do this debugging thing!